JustinDrastil/SENG-499-AI_Team/README.txt

 - query_chromadb.py: Once the database has been created, run this to ask questions about embedded documents for testing purposes

 ## server folder
-- app.py: Run this to start the flask server which can be used to perform CRUD operations on the vector database (ChromaDB)
+- app.py: After the database has been initialized, run this to start the flask server which can be used to perform CRUD operations on the vector database (ChromaDB)

 ## legacy folder
 - contains legacy code that is no longer required